The geometry of 2-calibrated manifolds: The linearized Thom-Boardman stratification

 We would like the pullback of any regular value of $\phi_k$ to be a 2-calibrated submanifold, which forces us to study the behavior of an $r$-generic function near its base locus and near the pullback of the Thom-Boardman-Auroux strata.
-Our applications only have to do with 1-jets, and only the Lefschetz pencils $\phi_k\colon M\backslash B_k\rightarrow \mathbb{C}\mathbb{P}^1$ would have non-empty base locus.
-The same ideas used in \cite{Pr02} show that indeed near the base locus $|\partial \phi_k|>|\bar{\partial} \phi_k|$ and thus the regular ``fibers'' are 2-calibrated submanifolds.
+In our applications we would only need this analysis for the Lefschetz pencils $\phi_k\colon M\backslash B_k\rightarrow \mathbb{C}\mathbb{P}^1$: the same ideas used in \cite{Pr02} show that indeed near the base locus $|\partial \phi_k|>|\bar{\partial} \phi_k|$ and thus the regular ``fibers'' are 2-calibrated submanifolds.
 On the other hand, near the strata of the Thom-Boardman-Auroux stratification there is no such inequality between the holomorphic and antiholomorphic component of the derivative, and ad hoc modifications are needed to obtain 2-calibrated regular fibers.

-Observe that if the approximately holomorphic theory is used to construct generic CR sections for of a Levi-flat CR manifold, this kind of complication near the base locus and degeneration loci of the leafwise differential does not occur.
+In \cite{Ma05b} the approximately holomorphic theory is appropriately modified to construct generic CR sections for a Levi-flat CR manifold.
+The complication near the base locus and degeneration loci of the leafwise differential does not occur (over each complex leaf the CR-Thom-Boardmann stratification is holomorphic and the restriction of the CR-$r$-jet holomorphic as well, therefore the former is pulled back to the leaf to a stratification by holomorphic strata).